Emily Penrose

-Dame Emily Penrose, (18 September 1858 – 26 January 1942) was an ancient historian and principal of three early women's university colleges in the United Kingdom: Bedford College from 1893 until 1898, Royal Holloway College from 1898 until 1907, and Somerville College, Oxford University from 1907 until 1926.
+Dame Emily Penrose, (18 September 1858 – 26 January 1942) was British academic.
+She was an ancient historian and principal of three early women's university colleges in the United Kingdom: Bedford College from 1893 until 1898, Royal Holloway College from 1898 until 1907, and Somerville College, Oxford University from 1907 until 1926.
 She was the first woman to achieve First Class honours in Classics at Oxford University, and was instrumental in securing the admission of women as full members of the university in 1920.
 She became Oxford's first Dame in 1927.

 Family and early life

 Emily Penrose was born in London in 1858.
 She was the second of five siblings, and oldest daughter of Francis Cramer Penrose and his wife Harriette Gibbes, the daughter of Francis Gibbes, a surgeon of Harewood in West Yorkshire.
 Her paternal grandmother was the author Elizabeth Penrose, who published under the name Mrs Markham.

 Private education

 Penrose studied in a private school in Wimbledon before studying languages in Versailles, Paris, Dresden and Berlin.
 She also trained as an artist with her father; a watercolour of the Parthenon attributed to her is in the collection of the British Museum.